WATCH: Virginia governor gives coronavirus update

 Justin Stabley

-Virginia Gov. Ralph Northam held a news conference April 29 on the state’s response to the novel coronavirus.
+Virginia Gov. Ralph Northam held a news conference to give an update on the state’s efforts to fight the novel coronavirus.

 Watch the governor’s remarks in the player above.